cs3org/OCM-API/IETF-RFC.md

     * OPTIONAL: `rocrate` - an embedded JSON object following the [ROCRATE] data-entities specification.
-    * REQUIRED: `id` - the unique identifier of the resource at the OCM Server
+    * REQUIRED: `providerId` - the unique identifier of the resource at the OCM Server
   Example:
  ```json
  {